Shifted CholeskyQR for sparse matrices: Introduction

-\begin{remark} \cref{thm 4.2} is one of the most important results of this work.
-It demonstrates that when $X$ is a $T_{1}$ matrix, an alternative $s=11(m\uu+(n+1)\uu) \cdot (vt_{1}+nt_{2})c^{2}$ can be taken for Shifted CholeskyQR3. \cref{thm 4.3} shows that such an $s$ maintains numerical stability.
-These two theorems indicate that we can leverage the structure of the sparse $X$ to construct a new shifted item $s$, which is superior to that in \cite{New} with proper ENCs, such as the one mentioned in \cref{thm 4.1}.
-With the ENC in \cref{thm 4.1}, \eqref{eq:r} is equivalent to $\norm{QR-X}_{F} \le (2.79+3.97\beta)hn^{2}\uu\norm{X}_{2}$.
-This shows that, given a suitable ENC and when $j_{s}=11(m\uu+(n+1)\uu) \cdot (vt_{1}+nt_{2})c^{2}$, Shifted CholeskyQR3 is numerically stable with respect to the residual. \end{remark}
+\begin{remark} Theorem~\ref{THM 4.3} is one of the most important theoretical results in this work, demonstrating that when $X$ is sparse, a new $s=11(m\uu+(n+1)\uu) \cdot (vt_{1}+nt_{2})c^{2}$ can be taken for SCholeskyQR3.
+Theorem~\ref{THM 4.1} shows that our alternative choice of $s$ can guarantee the accuracy of the algorithm.
+These two theorems indicate that we can leverage the structure of the sparse $X$ to construct a new shifted item $s$, which is superior to $s=11(mn\uu+n(n+1)\uu) \cdot \norm{X}_{g}^{2}$ under some conditions.
+In the real implementations, it is not expensive for us to receive $k$ and $c$ using MATLAB.
+When our new $s$ is the optimal one, we can also prove that the residual in \eqref{eq:r} is in the same level as that in Lemma~\ref{lemma 2.10}, which will be shown in Section~\ref{sec:Common}, exhibiting the effectiveness of our choice of the shifted item $s$ for the sparse cases. \end{remark}